top of page

 Active listening is a communication technique that has been widely recognized for its effectiveness in fostering understanding and empathy between individuals.
 This technique, which involves fully focusing on, understanding, and responding to a speaker, has a rich history that can be traced back to the mid-20th century, with psychologist Carl Rogers, who played a pivotal role in its development.

 Carl Rogers, a prominent American psychologist, is often credited as the father of active listening.
-His work in the 1940s and 1950s, particularly in the field of client-centered therapy, laid the foundation for this communication technique (1).
-Rogers believed that for a person to grow, they needed an environment that provided them with genuineness, acceptance, and empathy (2).
+In the 1940s and 1950s, Carl Rogers's work in client-centered therapy laid the foundation for this communication technique.
+Rogers believed that for a person to grow, they needed an environment that provided them with genuineness, acceptance, and empathy.
 He emphasized the importance of the listener's role in providing this environment, which led to the development of active listening.

 Since Rogers and Farson's seminal work, active listening has been widely adopted in various fields, including counseling, conflict resolution, business, hostage negotiation, and now science-based interviewing.
-Numerous studies have shown its effectiveness in improving interpersonal relationships, reducing misunderstandings, and promoting positive outcomes in various settings (5, 6).
+Numerous studies have shown its effectiveness in improving interpersonal relationships, reducing misunderstandings, and promoting positive outcomes in various settings.

 In business, active listening is recognized as a critical leadership skill.
 Leaders who practice active listening are better able to understand their team members' perspectives, leading to improved team dynamics and productivity.
 In conflict resolution, active listening is used to facilitate understanding between conflicting parties, which can help de-escalate conflicts and promote peaceful resolutions.